-Even though tetrahedral meshes are much easier to generate, hexahedral meshes are the preferred choice for advanced numerical simulations such as computational fluid dynamics (CFD)1.
+Even though tetrahedral meshes are much easier to generate, hexahedral meshes are the preferred choice for advanced numerical simulations such as large deformation or computational fluid dynamics (CFD)1.
 For instance, hexahedral meshes surpass tetrahedral meshes by far for wall-bounded flows, because the hexahedral topology allows for orthogonal grid alignment in the wall-normal direction.
-In a high Reynolds flow, the near-wall solution is rather different in the directions along and orthogonal to the walls.
-An optimal mesh requires controlled anisotropy and proper alignment.
-Experienced simulation engineers will always take great care of generating high quality meshes at non-slip walls.
 Similar requirements also exist in other engineering disciplines, when interesting phenomena happen close to the model boundaries (e.g. skin effect).

 Generating high quality conformal hexahedral meshes in arbitrary 3D domains is one of the most challenging open problems in mesh generation.
 This paper does not address the whole problem at once, but focuses on the boundary part.
 As mentioned before, many of the interesting physical phenomena to be captured by numerical simulations tend to happen near the object walls.
-Generating boundary layer meshes has thus always been an active research topic, although mostly for tetrahedral meshes.
-Different approaches have been proposed to address the large variety of ridge and corner topologies encountered in complex real-life geometrical models [Garimella and Shephard 2000; Loseille and Löhner 2013; Marcum et al. 2017], and industrial solutions are available 2.
+Generating boundary layer meshes has thus always been an active research topic, although mostly for tetrahedral and polyhedral meshes.
+Different approaches have been proposed to address the large variety of ridge and corner topologies encountered in complex real-life geometrical models [9, 22, 24], and industrial solutions are available ^{2 3}.